-1. a holy war which is fought by Muslims against people who are a threat to the Islamic religion or who oppose its teachings jocular adjective FORMAL a jocular comment

-2. a spiritual fight against the evil in yourself
+- 1. a holy war which is fought by Muslims against people who are a threat to the Islamic religion or who oppose its teachings - 2. a spiritual fight against the evil in yourself jocular adjective FORMAL jostle verb to knock or push roughly against someone in order to move past them or get more space when you are in a crowd of people juxtapose verb to put things which are not similar next to each other The exhibition juxtaposes Picasso's early drawings with some of his later works.

-1. funny or intended to make someone laugh

-2. describes someone who is happy and likes to make jokes Michael was in a very jocular mood at the party.
+- 1. funny or intended to make someone laugh a jocular comment - 2. describes someone who is happy and likes to make jokes Michael was in a very jocular mood at the party.